 The concept of Square Foot Gardening has become popular today because it uses less space, produces more harvest that is healthy and free from pesticides, and uses less soil and water.

 What can you grow in a Square Foot Garden?

-Most types of fruit, vegetables and herbs can be grown in your Square Foot Garden.
-You can even grow flowers to enhance the appearance if you want.
+Most types of fruit (such as strawberries), vegetables and herbs can be grown in your Square Foot Garden.
+You can even grow hummingbird friendly flowers to enhance your garden’s appearance if you want.
 Think about it from the perspective of size.
-Extra-large vegetables such as cabbage or cauliflower will take up the entire square foot.
-Large plants like the leaf lettuces or sweet peppers are planted four to a square.
+Extra-large vegetables such as cabbage or cauliflower will take up an entire square foot.
+Large plants like leaf lettuces or peppers are planted four to a square.

 There are several square foot gardening planting guides out there to help you strategically plan out your garden.

 - Gardener’s Supply Square Foot Garden Planner (This planner is very interactive and fun to use!)

 - SFG Planner

 Depending on your state or home town, you may be able to grow and reap more produce than is listed on these websites.
 Do your research so you know which plants will work best with the type of soil and growing zone you live in.